 Underperforming students at Macy receive services provided by the regular program in several ways.
-All Macy teachers use Accelerated Reader and ST Math with fidelity, are GLAD trained and use GLAD strategies in their classrooms.
-Macy has an intervention teacher who works with small groups of underperforming students several times each week during the school day.
-A daily school-wide intervention program reaches all students and provides for targeted intervention.
+All Macy teachers use iReady and Accelerated Reader with fidelity, and are GLAD trained and use GLAD strategies in their classrooms.
+Macy has two intervention teachers who work with small groups of underperforming students several times each week during the school day.